Discover the 5 Enchanting Hawaiian Islands to Explore

 Molokai

-Molokai doesn’t attract nearly as many tourists as the larger islands, which is why some people consider it their favorite.
-Almost half of the population is Native Hawaiian, so it has a very pristine feeling about it.
+Molokai doesn’t attract nearly as many tourists as the larger islands, so some people consider it their favorite.
+Almost half the population is Native Hawaiian, so it has a pristine feeling.

-The small town of Kaunakakai is only a few kilometers from Molokai Airport and gives you an insight into the real Hawaiian life, what everyday life in Hawaii looks like.
-Enjoy authentic Hawaiian dishes, browse boutiques and stroll through Kaunakakai Harbor.
+The small town of Kaunakakai is only a few kilometers from Molokai Airport and gives you an insight into the real Hawaiian life and what everyday life in Hawaii looks like.
+Enjoy authentic Hawaiian dishes, browse boutiques, and stroll through Kaunakakai Harbor.